steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 [Jump to Top ](#creating-a-modulation-matrix)

-## Modulation Matrix for Different Zone Types
+## Modulation Matrix Examples for Different Zone Types

-There are several how-tos available that provide a modulation matrix for each zone type that you can use as an example to create your own.
+In the How-tos section, you can find modulation matrix examples for each zone type that you can use as a basis when creating a modulation matrix for an instrument.
 See [Modulation Matrix for FM Zones](./Modulation-Matrix-for-FM-Zones.md), [Modulation Matrix for Grain Zones](./Modulation-Matrix-for-Grain-Zones.md), [Modulation Matrix for Sample Zones](./Modulation-Matrix-for-Sample-Zones.md), [Modulation Matrix for Spectral Zones](./Modulation-Matrix-for-Spectral-Zones.md), [Modulation Matrix for Synth Zones](./Modulation-Matrix-for-Synth-Zones.md), and [Modulation Matrix for Wavetable Zones](./Modulation-Matrix-for-Wavetable-Zones.md).

-## Transfering the Modulation Matrix to Your Instrument
+## Transferring the Modulation Matrix to Your Instrument

-In order to integrate the moduation matrix into your macro page, you need to do the following.
+To integrate the moduation matrix into your macro page, you need to do the following:

 1. Copy all templates.
 The templates in the [Example VST Preset](#example-vst-preset) use [Resources](../../HALion-Macro-Page/pages/Resources.md) from the [Basic Controls](../../HALion-Macro-Page/pages/Exploring-Templates.md#basic-controls) and [Vector Controls](../../HALion-Macro-Page/pages/Exploring-Templates.md#additional-and-vector-controls) library.
-Later, you can change the [Resources](../../HALion-Macro-Page/pages/Resources.md) to match the look of your instrument.
+In a later step, you can change these resources to match the look of your instrument.

 ![Templates](../images/Creating-a-Mod-Matrix-Templates.png)

-2. Copy the templates from the **GUI Tree** to your macro page.
+2. Copy the templates from the **GUI Tree** of the example VST preset to your macro page.

 ![GUI Tree](../images/Creating-a-Mod-Matrix-GUI-Tree.png)

 3. Copy the code from the UI and MIDI scripts to the respective scripts of your instrument.
-4. Connect the MIDI script's ``AnySourceChanged`` parameter with the UI script's ``AnySourceChanged`` parameter.
+4. Connect the ``AnySourceChanged`` parameter of the MIDI script with the ``AnySourceChanged`` parameter of the UI script.

 ![AnySourceChanged Parameter](../images/Creating-a-Mod-Matrix-AnySourceChanged.png)